ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the provisioning of the access token to the Group Manager has relied on the DTLS profile of ACE {{RFC9202}} and the access token was specified in the "identity" field of a PskIdentity within the PreSharedKeyExtension of the ClientHello message when using DTLS 1.3 {{RFC9147}}, then N\_S is an exporter value computed as defined in {{Section 7.5 of RFC8446}} (REQ15).

-  Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value' (i.e., a 'context_value' of zero length), 32 as 'key_length' in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this document.
+  Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value' (i.e., a 'context_value' of zero length), 32 as 'key_length' in bytes, and the exporter label "EXPORTER-ACE-Pop-Input-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this document.

   The same as above holds if TLS 1.3 {{RFC8446}} was used instead of DTLS 1.3, as per {{RFC9430}}.